spider-123-eng/Gobblin-Work/README.md

 ----------------

 1. Extracts records from JSON files and store them as Avro files in HDFS .
-2. Pushing Json data through Kafka to Gobblin as saving as Avro files in HDFS.
+2. Pushing Json data from Kafka to Gobblin and saving them as Avro files in HDFS.